kmugrage/2016-GoCD-workshop/README.md

 ### Set Up SSH keys

-1. Create an SSH key on your local system
+1. If you don't have an SSH key on your system, create one.
 2. Go to https://cloud.digitalocean.com/settings/security and click Add SSH key
 3. Copy and paste the public key, name it 'GoCD Workshop' (case sensitive)